1982 Limerick Senior Hurling Championship

-The 1982 Limerick Senior Hurling Championship was the 88th staging of the Limerick Senior Hurling Championship since its establishment by the Limerick County Board.
+The 1982 Limerick Senior Hurling Championship was the 88th staging of the Limerick Senior Hurling Championship since its establishment by the Limerick County Board in 1887.
+The championship ran from 8 August to 12 September 1982.

-South Liberties were the defending champions.
+South Liberties were the defending champions, however, they failed to qualify after being beaten by Boher in the East Limerick SHC.

 On 12 September 1982, Patrickswell won the championship after a 0–17 to 0–15 defeat of Bruree in the final.
 It was their seventh championship title overall and their first title in three championship seasons.